 Something is standing at the edge of the tree line.
-It has four legs.
-It has the right coloring.
-At fifty yards, your brain files it under deer and moves on.
+Four legs, the right coloring, the right posture.
+At fifty yards your eye files it under deer and moves on, because that is what fifty yards is for.

-This bulletin is a public release of the Bureau's current field notes.
-The case file can be viewed here.
+The full case file can be viewed here.

 Bureau File Summary